Minds On

 Using specific evidence from your learning, answer the following question using a method of your choice:

-How did these significant events directly impact the Métis in Canada?
-How did they respond to these challenges?
+How did the events and people from your timeline directly impact the Métis in Canada?
+How did the Métis respond to these challenges?

 Reflection